yogesh5636/SKILLLAB__PROR_2026_Fusion4/README.md

 ## 4.1 User Journey

-**Response:**

-MediDrop honestly didn’t start as a perfect idea — we were pretty confused in the beginning.
-We tried a lot of concepts, built some, rejected many, and wasted quite some time because nothing felt meaningful.
-Most ideas were either too basic or too easy to ignore.

-Then we changed our thinking.
-Instead of asking *“What can we build?”*, we asked **“What’s something we’ve actually faced?”** That’s when we realized — people often forget or ignore their medicines.
-Not because they don’t care, but because reminders are just too easy to dismiss.
-That’s how MediDrop started, and with the help of AI, we refined it into something more practical and engaging.

-From the user’s side, it’s simple.
-You’re doing your daily stuff, and at the scheduled time, MediDrop activates.
-It dispenses the medicine and plays a voice prompt to remind you.
-If you respond, done.
+MediDrop honestly didn't start as a clean idea.
+We cycled through concepts — too simple, too generic, too easy to ignore.
+Then we stopped asking *"What can we build?"* and asked *"What have we actually experienced?"*

+Everyone on the team had watched a grandparent or parent miss medication.
+Not because they didn't care — but because every reminder they had was too easy to swipe away.

+That frustration became MediDrop.

+Here is how the experience works from the user's side:

+You are in the middle of your day — working, watching TV, napping.
+At the scheduled time, MediDrop activates.
+The drum rotates with a soft mechanical click.
+A pill lands in the tray.
+A pre-recorded voice says: *"It's time for your medicine.
+Please take your pill."*

+If you respond — you walk over, touch the sensor, take the pill.
+Done.
+The LCD says *"Dose acknowledged.
+Next dose in 8 hours."* Life continues.

+If you don't respond within 30 seconds — the buzzer starts.
+Not a gentle tone.
+A persistent, repeating alarm that is deliberately difficult to ignore from another room.

-If you ignore it, it doesn’t stop — a loud buzzer starts, forcing your attention.
-Now you actually have to get up, go to the device, and touch it to stop it.
+Now you have to get up.
+You have to physically walk to the device.
+You have to touch the sensor at the tray to make it stop.

-And if you still don’t respond, it assumes something might be wrong and sends an alert or call to your family or a healthcare contact.
+If 60 seconds pass and the sensor is still untouched — the system assumes something may be wrong and sends an alert to a predefined contact.
+Your family member gets notified.

-So it starts like a normal reminder, but slowly becomes more serious.
-It doesn’t just remind you — it makes sure you actually take action.
+MediDrop starts as a polite reminder.
+It becomes a persistent alarm.
+If needed, it becomes a safety net.
+The escalation is not punishment — it is care with consequences.

 ---

 # 5. Definition of Success

-## 5.1 Definition of “Usable”
+## 5.1 Definition of "Usable"

+MediDrop is considered usable when all five conditions are met in a single uninterrupted run:

+1. The servo rotates and dispenses a pill at the correct scheduled time without manual triggering
+2. The ISD1820 voice module plays the reminder prompt clearly and audibly
+3. The buzzer escalates automatically if no touch response is received within 30 seconds
+4. The capacitive touch sensor successfully stops all active alerts when pressed
+5. The countdown resets correctly and the LCD displays the next scheduled dose time

+---

 ## 5.2 Minimum Usable Version

-What is the smallest version of this project that still delivers the core experience?

-**Response:**
-The smallest version of MediDrop that still delivers the core experience would include a basic dispensing mechanism (servo motor), a simple alert system (buzzer or voice prompt), and a touch sensor for user acknowledgment.
+The smallest version of MediDrop that still delivers the core experience:

-In this version, the device would dispense the medicine at a fixed time, alert the user, and require them to physically interact with it to stop the alert.
-Even without advanced features like AI or remote communication, this setup already creates the main idea — a system that cannot be easily ignored and forces user engagement.

-This minimal version captures the core experience of MediDrop: turning a simple reminder into an action-driven interaction.
+- Servo-driven 4-slot pill drum dispenses one slot per scheduled interval
+- ISD1820 plays a voice reminder on dispense
+- Active buzzer escalates if touch sensor not pressed within 30 seconds
+- Capacitive touch sensor at the tray silences all alerts
+- LCD displays current status and countdown to next dose

+This minimal version already delivers the defining experience: **a reminder you cannot ignore without physically claiming your pill.**

+---

 ## 5.3 Stretch Features

-What features are nice to have but not essential?
+Features that are designed but not essential for the core experience:
-Right now, MediDrop works fine on its own, but there are a few things we could add to make it even better.
-For example, a simple mobile app so users or family members can check if medicines are taken and get alerts.
-We can also add Wi-Fi or GSM so it can send emergency messages on its own.

-We could make it smarter too — like learning the user’s habits and adjusting reminders.
-Other nice additions would be face recognition, battery backup for power cuts, and support for multiple medicines.

-These aren’t necessary for the basic working, but they show how the system can grow into something much more advanced.
+- **Pico W + WiFi alerts:** Send HTTP notification to a family member's phone on missed dose, instead of just a buzzer pattern
+- **GSM module:** Make an actual phone call on critical escalation, without needing WiFi
+- **DS3231 RTC module:** Replace countdown timer with real clock-based scheduling (e.g., 8AM, 2PM, 8PM) that survives power cuts
+- **Multiple medicine profiles:** Extend drum to 8 slots, allow different medicines per slot
+- **Mobile dashboard:** Web UI to set schedule, view dose history, and receive alerts
+- **Face recognition:** Pico camera add-on to confirm the correct person is collecting the pill

 ---